-And, with that Group D clash days away, Lukaku bagged a hat-trick in a 5-1 friendly win against Luxembourg on May 26, completing his scoring exploits for the night with a sublime goal, using a step-over to beat one defender, before chopping past another and finishing at the near post.
+With that Group D clash days away, Lukaku also bagged a hat trick in a 5-1 friendly win against Luxembourg on May 26, completing his scoring exploits for the night with a sublime goal, using a step-over to beat one defender, before chopping past another and finishing at the near post.

 The Belgian is primed to make a big impact at his first senior international tournament in Brazil, alongside Eden Hazard and a host of other Premier League-based stars.

 At club level, however, Lukaku’s future remains uncertain heading into the summer.